blocknetdx/documentation/docs/service-nodes/setup.md

 Operating as a Service Node requires two Blocknet wallets:

-* __Collateral Wallet__ - The wallet will contain the 5000 BLOCK
+* __Collateral Wallet__ - This wallet will contain the 5000 BLOCK
   collateral and does *NOT* need to remain online and unlocked unless the 5000 BLOCK is being staked or you are [voting on a proposal](/governane/proposal-voting).
 * __Service Node Wallet__ - This wallet will act as the Service Node
   and must remain online and open at all times.
 ## Hardware Requirements For Service Node Wallet

-??? example "Hardware Requirements For Service Node Wallet"
+??? abstract "Hardware Requirements For Service Node Wallet"
 	Hardware requirements for a Service Node vary depending on which [SPV wallets](/resources/glossary/#spv) and services your node will support.